 5 questions about powerful learning techniques

-Our brains are programmed to deal with deficits whilst our modern environment is characterized by surplus and information overload.
+Our brains are biologically programmed to deal with shortages.
+But our modern environment is characterized by surplus and information overload.
 We have unlimited access to everything from sugar and information to relationships and tasks.
 As a consequence, our 40.000 year-old brains need new strategies for creating long-term memories in a digital everyday life.

-The younger generation has higher expectations of learning and development in the workplace.
+The younger generation has high expectations of learning and development opportunities in the workplace.
 What recommendations would you give to organizations based on that?

-Learning and development trigger a dopamine rush, which is what we associate with motivation.
-Younger individuals are thought to be more spoiled with various kinds of stimulants of the “feel-good hormones” compared to previous generations (given the modern era).
-This is why they may increase their expectations even in the workplace.
+Learning new things triggers a dopamine rush, which is what we associate with motivation.
+Younger individuals are thought to be more spoiled with various kinds of stimulants of the "feel-good hormones" compared to previous generations.
+This is why they have higher expectations, even in the workplace.

-To give a sense of learning and satisfaction I would recommend concrete and hands-on education related to the job role.
-Course participants should be given the time, space and authority to make use of their new skills early into the learning process.
-Theoretical knowledge can easily become overlooked or regarded as simply abstract theory unless turned into practical actions.
-This could involve time to reflect, a senior mentorship or new responsibilities.
+To give a sense of learning and satisfaction, I would recommend concrete and hands-on training related to the job role.
+Course participants should be given the time, space, and authority to make practical use of their new skills early into the learning process.
+Theoretical knowledge can easily become overlooked or regarded as simply abstract theory unless turned into actions.
+This could involve time to reflect, getting senior mentorship, or new responsibilities.
 A sense of development occurs when efforts turn into new possibilities.

 Are there any changes that you would like to see within learning and development?

 Learning and development, both in schools and workplaces, would benefit from a change based on what we know about the brain today.
-Our digital environment creates perfect conditions for streamlining and getting lots done quickly.
-Meanwhile, the high-paced workflow results in a lack of “pauses” which in turn makes systematic long-term memories - what we call learning - difficult.
-The learning and development space would benefit from acknowledging that the brain needs more than simply receiving impressions.
+Our digital world creates perfect conditions for efficiency and for getting lots of things done quickly.
+Meanwhile, the fast-paced workflow results in a lack of "pauses", which in turn makes systematic long-term memories (what we call learning) difficult.
+The L&D space would benefit from acknowledging that the brain needs more than simply receiving impressions.

 How can we learn more efficiently?